cloudfleet/blog/content/drafts/the-end-of-the-sysadmin.md

 your apps due to the limitations of
 [centralized cloud services][cloud-limitations]
 and mentioned a number of [great apps][tools] ready for self-hosting.
-In this blog post, we therefore assume that you self-host your apps to protect your [data autonomy][data-autonomy].
+In this blog post, we assume that you already self-host your apps to protect your [data autonomy][data-autonomy].
-From here, we take the discussion to the next level and look at what happens after you set up an app on your hardware, and how you maintain
-it: a job done in typical organisations by professional system administrators, aka sysadmins.
+From here, we look at what happens after you set up an app on your hardware, and how you maintain it: a job that is typically done in organisations by professional system administrators, aka sysadmins.

-## Human Sysadmins Do Not Scale
+## Human Sysadmins Do not Scale

-In this decentralized dream, we quickly see that having a human sysadmin for every personal data center is a luxury.
-Either in terms of money needed to hire one or of personal time needed to stay informed and on top of all the current security threats.
+In this decentralized dream, we quickly see that having a human sysadmin for every personal data center is a luxury, either in terms of money needed to hire one or of personal time needed to stay informed and on top of all the current security threats.
 Security vulnerabilities are found almost daily!
-To name a few recent popular ones: [Heartbleed](http://heartbleed.com/), [Shellshock](https://en.wikipedia.org/wiki/Shellshock_%28software_bug%29), [Logjam](https://weakdh.org/) and [FREAK](https://freakattack.com/)...
+A few recent popular ones include: [Heartbleed](http://heartbleed.com/), [Shellshock](https://en.wikipedia.org/wiki/Shellshock_%28software_bug%29), [Logjam](https://weakdh.org/) and [FREAK](https://freakattack.com/)...
-(come on, there's gotta be a song hiding in there with all these nice exploit names 😀)
+(there's gotta be a song hiding in there with all these nice exploit names 😀).

-It's true that knocking down doors the way the NSA can do with Facebook's or Google's to get direct data access doesn't scale for a decentralized cloud.
+It's true that knocking down doors the way the NSA can do with Facebook's or Google's to get direct data access does not scale for a decentralized cloud.
 Finding and exploiting security vulnerabilities scales very well, though.
-With tools like [Metasploit][], you don't need much more than a "script kiddie" to build a [botnet][].
-From the always popular [old routers][router-botnet] and [Wordpress sites][wordpress-botnet], to the more fashionable [IoT botnets built from refrigerators][iot-botnet] and [botnets spanning the whole internet][large-botnet], the dangers are evident and *very exploitable*.
+With tools like [Metasploit][], you do not need much more than a "script kiddie" to build a [botnet][].
+From the always popular [old routers][router-botnet] and [Wordpress sites][wordpress-botnet], to the more fashionable [IoT botnets built from refrigerators][iot-botnet] and [botnets spanning the whole internet][large-botnet], the dangers are evident and an insecure decentralized cloud is *very exploitable*.

-What if the current package — where people start out with a Linux image for a Raspberry Pi and are on their own from there — on is too low-level?
+What if the current package — where people start out with a Linux SD card image for a Raspberry Pi and are on their own from there — on is too low-level?